Ramp Credit Card Review: Is Ramp Right For Your Business?

 - HubSpot: 30% off your first year subscription

 Ramp claims that when you put it all together, its customers save an average of 5% of their spending.
-Without independently verifying this figure, we can say that Ramp’s drive to eliminate unnecessary customer spending is unique within the greater corporate card space because most corporate card companies generate income via exchange fees.
+Ramp’s goal of reducing unnecessary customer spending is unique within the greater corporate card space, as most corporate card issuers generate income via exchange fees.

-As you’ll see in the net section, with Ramp, fees aren’t something you’ll have to worry about.
+As you’ll see in the next section, fees aren’t something you’ll have to worry about with Ramp.

 Ramp Credit Card Pricing & Fees